Duke vs. Tennessee Predictions & Picks - NCAA Tournament Second Round

 Duke Performance Insights

-- The Blue Devils outscore opponents by 9.0 points per game (scoring 72.6 points per game to rank 156th in college basketball while allowing 63.6 per outing to rank 30th in college basketball) and have a +315 scoring differential overall.
+- The Blue Devils' +315 scoring differential (outscoring opponents by 9.0 points per game) is a result of scoring 72.6 points per game (156th in college basketball) while giving up 63.6 per outing (30th in college basketball).

-- Duke wins the rebound battle by 8.1 boards on average.
-It collects 35.9 rebounds per game, which ranks 13th in college basketball, while its opponents pull down 27.8 per outing.
+- Duke wins the rebound battle by an average of 8.1 boards.
+It is collecting 35.9 rebounds per game (14th in college basketball) compared to its opponents' 27.8 per contest.

-- The Blue Devils rank 101st in college basketball by averaging 96.8 points per 100 possessions on offense, and defensively are 29th in college basketball, allowing 84.8 points per 100 possessions.
+- The Blue Devils' 96.8 points per 100 possessions on offense rank 101st in college basketball, and the 84.8 points they allow per 100 possessions rank 29th in college basketball.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.